 HVGS students make beautiful music in our amazing Music Centre.
 There are fifteen music studios for instrumental lessons, a fully-equipped recording studio, an orchestra room, a percussion studio, a chamber room, a keyboard and computer lab, two Junior and three Senior music classrooms, two dedicated rehearsal classrooms, and two student instrument storage areas.
 Our drama studios are also located in the Centre.

 Located in the heart of the School, the Weeks Library is the resource hub for students in Years 3 – 12.
 Reading and research programs, on-line facilities, up-to-date technologies, study spaces and casual reading areas provide opportunities for students to really connect with their learning.
 Students can also access Futures and Careers advice and information here.

-Students K – 2 have their own library located in the Junior School.
+Students K – 2 can read all their favourite books in their own library located in the Junior School.

 Green by looks and by nature…

 Looking around there’s no denying it – we’re green (and in more ways than you may realise!)
 Managing such a large campus comes with environmental responsibilities, so we embed sustainable practices wherever possible.

 - We recycle 95% of our paper, 100% waste metals and 50% green waste.